vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/configure-app.md

 your codebase in GitHub and using Gradle to explicitly declare your dependencies.

-This lab will focus on the third factor: storing configuration in the environment.
+This lab will focus on the third factor:
+Storing configuration in
+the environment.

 There are many options for how to externalize configuration for a cloud